-The Robert Half International 2016 Salary Guide for Technology Professionals report shows that nationally, the salary for data scientists increased by 7.5 percent over the one-year period from 2015 to 2016.
-In New Jersey, where data scientists were already earning some of the best salaries in the nation, these numbers translate into a hefty increase.
-In the Newark area for example, the starting salary for data scientists ranged between $152,600 – $215,250 in 2016.
+The Robert Half International 2020 Salary Guide for Technology Professionals report shows that nationally, the salary for data scientists reached a median of $125,250.
+In New Jersey, where data scientists were already earning some of the best salaries in the nation, these numbers translate into a hefty boost over that baseline.
+In the Trenton area for example, the starting salary for data scientists ranged between $132,505 – $225,853 in 2020.

 - Syracuse University - M.S. in Applied Data Science: GRE Waivers available